PowerShell/openssh-portable/README-TAP-Windows.txt

 of simultaneous sessions that can be opened.
 For clients (ssh.exe) one single instance is usually enough, but for servers (sshd.exe) a largest number of reserved adapters is required.
-The name prefix SSH looks for can be configured by setting the new option "TunnelOptions".
-At the moment, only ASCII characters are allowed, although Windows uses WCHAR for adapter names (property "FriendlyName").
+The name prefix SSH looks for can be configured by appendig a ":" caracter and the prefix it to "ethernet" string in "Tunnel" (or "PermitTunnel" sor sshd) option.
+(e.g: "Tunnel=ethernet:MY_PREFIX")) .
+At the moment, only
+ASCII characters are allowed, although Windows uses WCHAR for adapter names (property "FriendlyName").